Simba protest Caf's change of match officials decision | Goal.com

-Tanzania Premier League side Simba Sports Club have appealed the Confederation of African Football (CAF)'s decision to appoint Zambian referees for the second leg of the Caf Champions League quarter-final against Democratic Republic of Congo giants Tout Puissant Mazembe.
+Tanzania Premier League side Simba Sports Club have appealed to the Confederation of African Football (Caf)'s decision to appoint Zambian referees for the second leg of the Caf Champions League quarter-final against Democratic Republic of Congo giants Tout Puissant Mazembe.

-The club formally lodged a complaint via a letter to Caf responding to the abrupt change of the match official heading to the second leg in Lubumbashi on Saturday.
+The club formally lodged a complaint via a letter to Caf responding to the abrupt change of the match officials heading to the second leg in Lubumbashi on Saturday.

 According to Caf, the referees for this tie have been changed for technical reasons.